top of page

 Talking Points

-The planned cuts would:
+The planned cuts will:

 • Undermine protections for people with pre-existing conditions.
+If people can't afford their coverage, they will be forced to make impossible decisions.

 Medicaid talking points